 - No backrest

-Many of the guitar stools featured in this list have been designed to accommodate other instruments as well. however, this stool has been specifically designed by a physical therapist, for guitar playing.
-This means that ergonomics of the most important design factor of this guitar stool.
+Many of the stools featured in this list have been designed to accommodate other instruments as well. however, this stool has been specifically designed by a physical therapist, for guitar playing.
+This means that ergonomics was the most important design factor of this product.
+Thus, making it one of the best stools specifically for guitars.

-The features of the Original guitar stool include:
+The features of the Wooden guitar stool include:

 - Ergonomically designed specifically for the guitar player reduces fatigue on the back